Italian Hot Chocolate

 These six steps are all it takes to make this decadent chocolate dessert drink

-Tips for the Best Italian Hot Chocolate
+Tips for the Most Decadent Italian Hot Chocolate

 Want a few tips before you get started?
 I’ve got you!